 - Fracking and Oil Drilling: Both the fracking and oil industries have experienced booms since 2008.
 Researchers say that vehicle fatalities in Texas started growing the very same year, since increased truck traffic has correlated with the industry’s growth.

-Fort Worth Accident Map
+Experienced Fort Worth Truck Accident Lawyers

 Since trucks serve an increasingly important role in our commerce-driven society, the Federal Motor Carrier Safety Administration (FMCSA) has imposed very strict rules on truck drivers, tractor-trailers, and the trucking industry as a whole.